 - If the Easter bread has the typical round bread form, it is referred to as "Osterbrot".

-The symbolism of the Easter Bread form
+Symbolism of the Easter Bread Form

-The typical form of Easter bread is usually round.
-It symbolizes the sun, but also Jesus “as the light of the world”.
-Sometimes the dough is made with saffron or brushed with egg yolks, as these turn the bread yellow, like the sun.
+The traditional shape of Easter bread is typically round, symbolizing the sun and representing Jesus as “the light of the world.”
+Sometimes, the dough is made with saffron or brushed with egg yolks, giving the bread a golden color, reminiscent of the sun.

 How to Make German Easter Bread with Marzipan and Almonds.